s-0-p-h-i-a/Flywheel_RPM_Hall_Sensor/Build_and_Test_Plan.md

 If there are issues: check wiring, try a different LED, resistor, or breadboard.

----
-### Test B2: Breadboard connections test level 2
-1. Add relevant resistor and push button and/or potentiometer to breadboard wiring
-2. Test turning LED on/off via push button and/or potentiometer

-This is to test power supply across the whole board.

-If issues: check wiring, try different components.

 Sensor shield and arduino board have been proven to work, move on to testing servo.

 ---
-### ✅  If Tests B1 and B2 pass:
+### ✅  If Test B passes:
 1. Connect servo power and GND to breadboard, signal to arduino board
 2. Connect arduino to computer, run [servoTest1](./Tests/servoTest1.ino)

-If it doesn't work:
+If it doesn't work: Test C

 ---
 ### Test C: